Intelligent Ways to Get Quick Cash In an Emergency

 If you can't cover your expenses easily - consider borrowing against your credit card.
 These cash advances are typically nothing more than a short-term loan, which you will easily get if you have an account in good standing.

 Each credit card has a cash advance limit, and it is typically not the same as your full credit limit.
-So, if you are wondering how to get some quick cash, check your credit card statement to find out how much you could take and whether it will be enough.
+So check your credit card statement to find out how much you could take and whether it will be enough.

 The cash advance then gets added to your credit card balance and accrues a different annual percentage rate (APR).
 Typically, these types of advances carry around 30% interest.
 Of course, you can always consolidate these credit card debts with a loan down the road.